-Possession Limit: 10 in aggregate Season: Open

-COMMON NAME SCIENTIFIC NAME Northern dusky salamander Desmognathus fuscus Seal salamander Desmognathus monticola Allegheny dusky salamander Desmognathus ochrophaeus Black-bellied salamander Desmognathus quadramaculatus Black Mountain salamander Desmognathus welteri Northern spring salamander Gyrinophilus p. porphyriticus Kentucky spring salamander Gyrinophilus p. duryi Northern two-lined salamander Eurycea bislineata Southern two-lined salamander Eurycea cirrigera Eastern long-tailed salamander Eurycea I. longicauda

-Licensed bait dealers may possess 250 salamanders in total aggregate from species listed in table.
+Possession Lin nit: 10 in aggregate Sease on: Open COMMON NAME SCIENTIFIC NAME Northern dusky salamander Desmognathus fuscus Seal salamander Desmognathus monticola Allegheny dusky salamander Desmognathus ochrophaeus Black-bellied salamander Desmognathus quadramaculatus Black Mountain salamander Desmognathus welteri Northern spring salamander Gyrinophilus p. porphyriticus Kentucky spring salamander Gyrinophilus p. duryi Northern two-lined salamander Eurycea bislineata Southern two-lined salamander Eurycea cirrigera Eastern long-tailed salamander Eurycea I. longicauda in total aggregate fro ay possess 250 salamanders om species listed in table. in his or her possession anders which are purchased

 A person may have in his or her possession no more than 50 salamanders which are purchased from a licensed dealer and accompanied by a bill of sale pursuant to W. Va.
 Code of State Rules, Title 58 Series 62, Bait Fish Rule.